How to Learn Homeopathy – Materia Medica

 There are hundreds of homeopathic materia medica, and there are different styles in which they are written and organized.
 Since materia medicas are full of detailed information about a medicine, it is necessary to study each medicine in a systematic way so that you can retain as much information about it as possible.
 Each person develops his or her own systematic way to study the materia medica.
 One common method is to summarize the key mental and physical general symptoms along with the characteristic physical symptoms on an index card or a sheet of paper.
 In general, students of homeopathy learn the medicine more effectively when they try to memorize key features of the medicine and when they get a deep feeling about it.
 Some people make up mnemonic devices.
 Others may meditate on a medicine’s characteristics.
 Some people even make drawings of the person who would typically need this medicine.
 And some people dramatize this medicine in a short play.
 It’s good to encourage study group members to discuss a medicine without the use of their notes, and ultimately to check with notes only when someone questions the accuracy of a symptom or at the end of the discussion.

 One systematic way to learn about a medicine in a study group is to discuss its most characteristic symptoms first.
-Afterwards, there should be a discussion of the psychological symptoms, then note-worthy physical general symptoms, then note-worthy physical symptoms, and finally, the fewer characteristic symptoms.
+Afterward, there should be a discussion of the psychological symptoms, then noteworthy physical general symptoms, then noteworthy physical symptoms, and finally, the less characteristic symptoms.
 When discussing the physical symptoms, it is helpful to talk about them in the order of head to toe.

 INTRODUCTORY MATERIA MEDICA

 The following are the materia medica to consider getting first:

 KEYNOTE MATERIA MEDICA

 - Studies of Homoeopathic Remedies, Dr. D.M.
 Gibson (Written in the 1960s, this semi-modern book provides an excellent overview of 100 remedies)